interledger/interledger-rs/docs/architecture.md

 - All details related to an account or peer are bundled in an [`Account`](#accounts) object, which is loaded from the `Store` and passed through the `Services`
 - Nothing is instantiated for each packet or for each account; services that behave differently depending on account-specific details or configuration use methods on the `Account` object to get those details and behave accordingly
 - Multiple identical nodes / connectors can be run and pointed at the same underlying database to horizontally scale a deployment for increased throughput
-- Settlement is handled by [Settlement Engines](#settlement-engines) that run in separate processes but read from and write to the same database as the Interledger.rs components

 ## Services - Core Internal Abstraction